-The Vermont Department of Labor (VDOL) supports up-skilling and re-skilling opportunities for Vermont workers through technical and academic instruction, on-the-job training, internships, pre-apprenticeships, apprenticeships, returnships, and other workforce development activities aimed at strengthening and expanding the labor force in Vermont.
+The Vermont Department of Labor (VDOL) supports up-skilling and re-skilling opportunities for Vermont workers through workforce development activities aimed at strengthening and expanding the labor force in Vermont.

-The Vermont Internship Program, funded by VDOL, promotes internships by providing grants to organizations who support or connect Vermont employers with student-interns from regional technical centers or postsecondary educational institutions.
-Funding may be used to build or administer an internship program or to provide participants with need-based stipends during the internship.
+The Vermont Department of Labor’s Vermont Internship Program promotes internships by providing grants to organizations who support or connect Vermont employers with student-interns from regional career technical education centers or postsecondary educational institutions.
+Funding may be used to build or administer a new or existing internship program or to provide interns with need-based stipends during the internship.

-This funding opportunity announcement describes the process for awarding $350,000 of VT Internship Program Funds through a competitive application process.
+This funding opportunity announcement describes the process for awarding $400,000 of Vermont Internship Program Funds through a competitive application process.

 II.
 Award Information

-The standard period of performance for grants awarded under this funding opportunity is April 15th, 2021 to March 31st, 2022.
+Period of Performance: The standard period of performance for grants awarded under this funding opportunity is June 30, 2022, to June 30, 2023.

-Grantees will submit quarterly fiscal reports using a form supplied by the Department.
-Grantees will submit a programmatic performance report at the middle of their grant period and within 30 days after the grant ends, including a closeout package.
+Reporting: Grantees will submit quarterly fiscal reports using a form supplied by the Department.
+Grantees will submit a programmatic performance report at within 30 days after the grant ends, including a closeout package.
 The Department of Labor will provide a form for the programmatic report which will include request to provide one or more testimonials by a participating intern and employer, in addition to the following data points:

 III.
 Eligibility & Application Information

-Public and private entities are eligible to apply for this grant.
-Organizations must be in good standing with the state, be able to comply with all standard state provisions and assurances contained in “Attachment C: Standard State Provisions for Contracts and Grants” as revised 12/15/2017, and comply with the State of Vermont’s Agency of Administration Bulletin No. 5, Policy for Grant Issuance and Monitoring, located on the Agency’s website.
-Programs that have received funding through this granting opportunity for more than three years in the last five years are not eligible to apply.
+Eligible Applicants: Public and private entities are eligible to apply for this grant.
+Organizations must be in good standing with the state, be able to comply with all standard state provisions and assurances contained in “Attachment C: Standard State Provisions for Contracts and Grants” as revised 12/15/2017 and comply with the State of Vermont’s Agency of Administration Bulletin No. 5, Policy for Grant Issuance and Monitoring, located on the Agency’s website.
+Additionally, all business entities receiving funds must have an active Vermont JobLink account.

-Internship proposals funded through this grant opportunity must demonstrate success in achieving one or more of the following aims:
+Internship proposals funded through this grant opportunity must achieve the following aims:

-Increase employer involvement with the development of industry-specific practices for on-the-job training, for secondary CTE or postsecondary students.
+- Include employer involvement with the development of industry-specific practices for on-the-job training.

-Applicants should provide a narrative describing the following components of their proposal using the attached application form:
+Project Narrative: Applicants must provide a narrative describing the following components of their proposal using the attached application form:

 - The process for recruiting and matching interns,